MErkinSag/MediaPlatform/README.md

 ```
 which will build the images and run all of the services.
 The application runs on http://localhost. (if port 80 is busy can be set on docker-compose.yml ui service)

+Currently there is no login page.
+A prompt asks for a password which is "123" for one user.

---> The environment variable "FILL_DB" in docker-compose.yml file is for creating the tables and filling them with dummy data.
-Simply comment out it while running it but the first time.
+--> The environment variable "FILL_DB" of backend_api service in docker-compose.yml file is for creating the tables and filling them with dummy data.
+Simply comment it out after running the application for the first time.

 Services include: